Show Support

 Respect their privacy and their decisions

-Don’t pressure them to do what you think they “should” do
+Don’t pressure them to do what you think they “should” or "should not" do

 For tips on how to offer support, or what to say, visit rainn.org

-Keep in mind that, in the case of people in abusive relationships, they may leave their abusive partners only to return to them several times.
+Keep in mind that, someone in a toxic, unhealthy or abusive relationship may leave their partners only to return to them several times.
 Self-blame, fear, and denial may keep them from continuously seeking support, and they may become isolated and withdrawn for a while before reaching out for support again.
 Ask how you can help them, remain non-judgmental, and encourage them when they do feel ready to accept support.